 photo: Schomburg Center for Research via Facebook

-For Martin Luther King Day, this Harlem branch of the New York Public Library is hosting a free, child-friendly Black Comic Book Festival on Friday, Jan.
-12 and Saturday, Jan.
-13 from 10 a.m. – 8 p.m.
+Back for a 7th year, this Harlem branch of the New York Public Library is hosting its free, child-friendly Black Comic Book Festival on Friday and Saturday.
 Pre-register to enjoy exhibitions, panel discussions, demonstrations and meet premiere black comic book artists from across the country.
 Plus: Cosplay and lots of cool merch!

 515 Malcolm X Blvd.